 GHG Emission Factors for Non-Transportation Fuels.
 The GHG emission factor for each fuel used or saved, if the fuel is not used to produce electricity, shall be as listed in Table C-1 of Subpart C of 40 CFR Part 98 (December 2010), which is hereby incorporated by reference, or calculated by means that can be demonstrated to the Executive Officer to be comparably accurate.

 GHG Emission Factors for Vehicle Miles Travelled.
-If the use of allocated allowance auction proceeds reduces transportation-related GHG emissions, the GHG emission factor for the vehicles used with and without the use of proceeds shall be calculated using the methods in CARB's California Climate Investments Quantification Methodology Emission Factor Database Documentation (August 2018), which is hereby incorporated by reference, or by comparable means that can be demonstrated to the Executive Officer to be consistent with these methods.
+If the use of allocated allowance value reduces transportation-related GHG emissions, the GHG emission factor for the vehicles used with and without the use of value shall be calculated using the methods in CARB's California Climate Investments Quantification Methodology Emission Factor Database Documentation and Appendix A: Sustainable Communities and Clean Transportation (January 2024), which is hereby incorporated by reference, or by comparable means that can be demonstrated to the Executive Officer to be consistent with these methods.
 Active transportation may be assumed to have zero GHG emissions.

 The expected time frame over which the emissions reductions will occur.

-The percentage of total project costs covered by the use of allocated allowance auction proceeds.
+The percentage of total project costs covered by the use of allocated allowance value.

-Itemizing any use of allocated allowance auction proceeds on administrative and outreach costs and educational programs described in section 95892(d)(4).
+Itemizing any use of allocated allowance value on administrative and outreach costs and educational programs described in section 95892(d)(4).

-Table 9-3: Annual Percentage of Total Electric Sector Allocation for Each Electrical Distribution Utility from 2013 to 2020